meta-llama/llama-stack-apps/README.md

 #### Downloading via ollama

-If you're already using ollama, we also have a supported distribuiton `ollama-local` and you can continue to use ollama for managing model downloads.
+If you're already using ollama, we also have a supported distribuiton `local-ollama` and you can continue to use ollama for managing model downloads.

 ```
 ollama pull llama3.1:8b-instruct-fp16